 You can also get access to Photoshop as part of the full Creative Cloud package which includes all of Adobe’s professional applications for $52.99 USD per month.
 It’s also possible to purchase any of the Creative Cloud apps (including Photoshop CC) as a single standalone product for $20.99 per month, but it would make far more sense to choose the photography bundle option for half that price.

 Some users take issue with the subscription model, but it’s actually a pretty good system for those who want to stay current.
 When the last single-purchase version of Photoshop was released, it cost $699 USD for the standard version, and $999 for the Extended version which included 3D editing support.
 If you purchase the Photography plan, you’ll stay current at a cost of $120 per year, and you can definitely expect a major version release (or several) before you’d have reached an equivalent cost.

-Because Photoshop has been around for so long and has such a devoted following among both casual and professional users, there are a huge number of tutorial resources available from a wide range of sources.
+Because Photoshop has been around for so long and has such a devoted following among both casual and professional users, there are a huge number of tutorial resources available from a wide range of sources, including video tutorials.

 Note: Photoshop is a huge program, and there are so many features that even most professional users don’t take advantage of all of them.
 Instead, we’ll look at the user interface, how it handles image editing and creation, and some of the other advantages of working with Photoshop.

 Photoshop has a surprisingly clean and effective user interface, although the general design principles haven’t changed much over the course of its lifespan.
 It uses the nice dark gray background that helps your content pop out from the rest of the interface, instead of the less appealing neutral gray that used to characterize it (although you can switch back to it, if you want).